charlesagyemang/android_with_devless_backend/README.md

   Devless devless = new Devless(devlessToken, appUrl, serviceName, this );
 ```
-If this is done you've set develess up.
+If this is done you've set Devless up.
 Its so simple!

-** Lets make a query(get some stuff from our database in devless and load it into our app).
-You can do that with only the table name now lets see how its done. **
+* Lets make a query(get some stuff from our database in devless and load it into our  app).
+You can do that with only the table name now lets see how its done.
+*

 #####  Requirements(tableName)
 #### Do it this way
 ```Java